It’s time to homeschool ninth grade! So, I thought I’d share today what we’ll be using for my oldest son’s curriculum during his 9th grade year.

 He will taking German at home with the computer curriculum Middlebury Interactive.
 He will take 2 years of German.

 He’ll be taking Biology for science and we’ll use the Apologia Biology text for the book work.
 We have signed up for Landry Academy’s 2-day intensive for biology labs.
 This is going to be so cool!
-They’ll do 2 full days (9-5) and get a full-year’s worth of labs.
+They’ll do 2 full days (9-5) and get a full year’s worth of labs.
+(Landry Academy has now closed its doors.)
 We plan to use Apologia for Chemistry and Physics as well.

 Electives are easy for us!
 He will continue with private violin lessons and started taking voice lessons with me this summer.
 He will also be in Spotlight Youth Theater doing classes and shows.
 I think he wants to take an acting class all year (improv) and be in the musicals “Les Miserables,” “Seussical,” and “Annie.”

-He will also be in the Institute for Cultural Communicators (ICC) speech and debate class, writing and giving speeches and preparing for debate for tournament in the spring.
-He’ll be attending the national tournament and convention in Virginia this summer to compete in two events for which he qualified this spring at tournament: duo interpretation and radio broadcasting.
+He will also be in the Institute for Cultural Communicators (ICC) speech and debate class, writing and giving speeches and preparing for debate for the tournament in the spring.
+He’ll be attending the national tournament and convention in Virginia this summer to compete in two events for which he qualified this spring at a tournament: duo interpretation and radio broadcasting.
+(Update: He ended up doing so much with speech and debate that he earned a full credit in it, which counts as an English credit!)

 This summer he is working on a 1/2 credit of Bible using the Teen Prasso Bible Study.
 I think there will be a lot of Bible study with the ancient literature class he’ll be taking with Tapestry of Grace.
 If not, I’ll add some lessons from The Picture Smart Bible.

-We have signed up for an upper level art class at our homeschool co-op for next year.
+We have signed up for an upper-level art class at our homeschool co-op for next year.
+(He used the time for study hall instead. 🙂 )

 I have the book Mother, Should I Trust the Government that I would like him to read this summer.
-I’ll add a few supplements to it that we are getting in the High School Bundle with the Build Your Bundle sale: For You They Signed by Marilyn Boyer, A Journey in Liberty by Knowledge Quest, and We the People: Getting to Know Your Constitution by Homeschool Legacy.
+I’ll add a few supplements to it: For You They Signed by Marilyn Boyer, A Journey in Liberty by Knowledge Quest, and We the People: Getting to Know Your Constitution by Homeschool Legacy.
+He will also be going to the week-long TeenPact this spring.

 Community Service/ Ministry: